MBCProject/mbc-markdown/execution/remote-commands.md

 Given an "execute" command, the attacker may choose to delete files or corrupt data, power-off the machine, or upload and execute other applications.
 The malware may also provide specific commands to the attacker (e.g., "delete file").

-Commands provided by the malware can be captured with the Methods defined below.
+Commands provided by the malware can be captured with the methods defined below.
 For example, malware that enables an attacker to delete a file could be tagged with Execution:Remote Commands:Delete File.

-It may still be useful to capture non-autonomous behaviors (commands) with autonomously-oriented behaviors because the associated descriptions could provide details of how the malware implements the behavior.
-Using autonomous behaviors in combination with the Execution:Remote Commands Behavior gives context.
+It may be useful to capture remote commands along with related behaviors because the associated descriptions could provide details of how the malware implements the command.
+For example, Defense Evasion:File Deletion could be used to provide details and context to Execution:Remote Commands:Delete File.

 Autonomous behaviors - those done by the malware without an active attacker - should not be captured with Execution:Remote Commands.
-For example, malware that *automatically* destroys data would be tagged with the [Impact: Destroy Data](https://github.com/MBCProject/mbc-markdown/blob/master/impact/destroy-data.md) Behavior.
+For example, malware that *automatically* destroys data would be tagged with the [Impact: Data Destruction](https://github.com/MBCProject/mbc-markdown/blob/master/impact/data-destruction.md) behavior.

 Methods
 -------